B-Umesh66/hostel-management-system/README.md

 Security
 - Passwords are stored in plain text in the database and in `app.py` for convenience.
 For production use, please store secrets in environment variables and hash passwords.

-If you want, I can also add a small script that automates DB creation and import.
-Would you like that?